chunhualiao/safe-withdrawal-rate-calculator/README.md

     *   **Calculated Safe Withdrawal Rate**: Text output showing the highest SWR that meets your target success rate and the corresponding initial annual withdrawal amount.
     *   **SWR Success Rates Plot**: A graph showing the probability of portfolio success for various withdrawal rates.
     *   **Sample Portfolio Paths Plot**: A visualization of how a sample of portfolios might perform over the simulation period.
+    *   **Probability of End Balance >= Initial Investment Plot**: A graph showing the probability of ending the retirement period with a portfolio balance equal to or greater than the initial investment.

 ## Technical Details